1bench — Modern Elasticsearch GUI Client

 Documents View

 Browse documents as expandable JSON cards — the way Elasticsearch stores them.
-Expand all, collapse all, or drill into individual documents.
+Expand, collapse, drill in.
 Copy, edit, or delete right from the card.

 10x Your Elasticsearch Productivity